Terminology of LMS - What does all terms in an LMS mean?

-An Academy Administrator (AA), or sometimes also referred to as Academy Account Administrator (AAA), is organizing and supervising content, users, and progress in the learning management system KLMS.
-The Academy Admin can create users and assign resources within the database of material, tests, surveys, e-courses.
+An Academy Administrator (AA), sometimes called Academy Account Administrator (AAA), organizes and supervises content, users, and progress in the learning management system KLMS.
+The Academy Admin can create users and assign resources within the database of material, tests, surveys, and e-courses.
 The AA can assign Course Plans to a user, a set of users, a group, or groups.
 Admins can also send emails and reminders to the above.
 And see group results and statistics.
 (Students or Staff employees).
 See Master Admin and Users.
 The types of AA van be CAA, EAA, or GAA.

 Adding a document to KLMS means that this material is kept within the walls of KLMS and is not seen or reached by any outsiders.
-Document in the form of Word file, PDF, video, etc can be uploaded and this material can then be studied by the users and be part of a Course Plan.
+Documents in the form of Word files, PDFs, videos, etc., can be uploaded, and this material can then be studied by the users and be part of a Course Plan.
 See Add Link

 Add link is used when you like to add material in digital form from the Internet.
-This link does not need to be private, it is public.
-Since most of the content in needs to be learned is already on the web, the idea of adding a link is to validate this information when it is turned into knowledge.
-And the admin can follow up that the information is shared by a person or a group or the whole organization.
+This link does not need to be private.
+It is public.
+Since most of the content that needs to be learned is already on the web, the idea of adding a link is to validate this information when it is turned into knowledge.
+And the admin can follow up that a person, a group, or the whole organization shares the information.
 Just sharing information is in no situation a guarantee it's been opened and understood.

 When you assign a Course to a Learner / AU (=Academy User) as an admin, you assign a Course to this AU to a mandatory end date.
-This Course is then mandatory for the Learner to take due to the requirement from the government, business practice, or the wish from the Manager or the Board of directors.
-If a Course is Recommended by the AA it has no end date to be completed.
+This Course is then mandatory for the Learner due to the requirement of the government, business practice, or the wish of the Manager or the Board of directors.
+If the AA recommends a Course, it has no end date to be completed.

-Only a AA can assign a Course, but you can be recommended a Course from a friend on social media, email, or within KLMS.
+Only a AA can assign a Course, but a friend can recommend you a Course on social media, by email, or within KLMS.

-In the Sections, you can stream a type of resources like a Course, Test, Survey or Event.
-You can also stream on popularity (by the numbers of taken times), tags, category, and recommended.
-Or the order of your own priority, Sections are the window in which you present the vast content in the database of KLMS to the Learners in order for them to use the KLMS to learn new fantastic knowledge.
+You can stream a resource like a Course, Test, Survey, or Event in the Sections.
+You can also stream on popularity (by the number of taken times), tags, categories, and recommendations.
+Or the order of your own priority, Sections are the window through which you present the vast content in the database of KLMS to the Learners for them to use the KLMS to learn new fantastic knowledge.

 Learning that both contain onsite training in a classroom and online training in front of a computer or smartphone.

 When you do a Study as an extended Survey, some answers like Yes and No lead you to different parts to continue.
-A Yes answer on Question 8 may lead to skip Questions 9 and 10 and let the user go directly to question 11, whereas answer No let the user answer 9 and 10.
+A Yes answer on Question 8 may lead to skipping Questions 9 and 10 and letting the user go directly to question 11, whereas answer No let the user answer 9 and 10.
 See Study

 A category is a tag or index in which a material, test, or survey can be found.
 You can attach material, tests, or surveys to multiple categories for the users to find the proper subject when to take a course or involve this material, test, or survey into a Course Plan.